 Recreation and Parks also provides tours, field trips, and classes, as well as informal education opportunities in outdoor "classrooms."
-Piney Run and Bear Branch Nature Centers both utilize active "Weed Warrior" programs that help to remove invasive species in parks.
-Through a partnership with the American Chestnut Foundation, Hashawha continues to serve as a home for a chestnut tree orchard as part of an organized national effort to reintroduce the American Chestnut.
+Piney Run and Bear Branch Nature Centers both utilize active "Weed Warrior" programs that help tree orchard as part of an organized national effort to reintroduce the American Chestnut.